-Throughout these processes, we maintain strict confidentiality and only process and retain the personal data for as long as is necessary in accordance with our retention schedule and the processing purposes we state.
+Throughout these processes we maintain strict confidentiality and only process and retain the personal data for as long as is necessary in accordance with our retention schedule and the processing purposes we state.

-Sending information to other countries: With cloud-based storage and some other services sometimes being supplied outside the UK, personal data can be sent to other jurisdictions.
+Sending information to other countries

+With cloud-based storage and some other services sometimes being supplied outside the UK, personal data can be sent to other jurisdictions.

-Our servers and storage systems are based in the EU or the European Economic Area (EEA) and we have ensured that appropriate safeguards are in place to protect your personal data.
+Our servers and storage systems are UK based.
+Any server or storage system in the EU or the European Economic Area (EEA) is covered by GDPR.
+We have ensured that appropriate safeguards are in place to protect your personal data.